 "The best experience I have EVER had with oral procedures.
 I need one more extraction ofter a follow up with my dentist and I am in no way nervous anymore.
 I will be using them for my kids should they ever need extractions.
 THANK YOU!"- R.W. / Google / Aug 17, 2023

 "highest praise for Dr Delgado and Tracy and everyone else in the office. smoothly efficient, answered all my questions about the impending extraction. follow up care seamless. definitely recommend."- J.O. / Google / Jul 23, 2023

 3D imaging can be used to diagnose a wide number of dental problems for patients of any age.
 For children, it provides the opportunity to monitor changes and developments in dental and facial growth and identify complications early on.
-Cone beam scans can also be utilized throughout orthodontic treatments to determine whether teeth are aligning and shifting as planned and when planning treatment time for wisdom tooth extractions.
+Cone beam and CT scans can also be utilized throughout orthodontic treatments to determine whether teeth are aligning and shifting as planned and when planning treatment time for wisdom tooth extractions.
 Adults considering dental implants for tooth replacement, individuals having cysts or tumors in the bone, or those who need corrective jaw surgery can benefit from 3D imaging technology as this approach increases precision in treatment planning, as well as clinical results.

 What to Expect

 3D Oral Imaging